ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️
-I will add the gem 'cancancan' for authorization.
+I will add API endpoints to my Blop App

 ## Built With